dglaude/CircuitPython_ContactScanner/README.md

 This use the CLUE and an external 16 NeoTrellis (the touch part of the NeoTrellis is not used).
 Only used that if you have a NeoTrellis and no NeoPixel at all.

+## itsybitsy_nrf_blink_scanner.py Simple LED interface, just blink a number of time every 5 seconds

+This is made for the ItsyBitsy NRF, but could work on Feather NRF or Feather Sense.

 ## Understanding the colour code (Circuit Playground Bluefruit)

 Once started, the code is scanning for BLE advertisement.